27 Different Types of Flies in Wisconsin

 Giant Eastern Crane types of flies in Wisconsin larvae are known as maggots, much like all other fly larvae.

-The worm-like maggot remains buried in moist soil close to creek and stream banks.
+The worm-like maggot remains buried in moist soil near the creek and stream banks.

 The maggot may consume debris and decomposing plant matter as food.
 Winged adults spend their time trying to reproduce after emerging as pups.

 They are reputedly omnivorous.
-Pay attention to them in forests and woodlands, especially at night.
+Please pay attention to them in forests and woodlands, especially at night.
 Twice a year, in the spring and the fall, are the times when activity is at its peak.

 The females use an accessory with teeth resembling a saw blade to make slits in stems or twigs where they place their eggs.